California Lawyers Association

 California Lawyers Association Vice President Jill Manning has never been one to back away from a challenge.
 From the beginning of her legal career, she has worked to ensure people everywhere have access to justice.

-“I did a lot of work during law school for the San Francisco District Attorney’s Office in the environmental protection and consumer protection fields, and it really spoke to me,” she said.
-“Helping consumers, I thought, was something that needed to be done in the legal practice.”
+“During my third year of law school, I did an internship at the San Francisco District Attorney’s Office in the consumer protection section, and it really spoke to me,” she said.
+“Helping consumers, I thought, was important and I could see myself taking on that role in my legal practice.”

-Last year, she stepped away from litigation and into a new role as a mediator, using her decades of courtroom experience to help parties resolve disputes outside of it.
-Along the way, she has spoken at dozens of programs and earned widespread recognition, including being named a Northern California Super Lawyer for the past five years.
+Last year, she stepped away from litigation and into a new role as a mediator with JAMS, using her decades of courtroom experience to help parties resolve their disputes outside of court.
+Along the way, she has spoken at dozens of conferences and earned widespread recognition, including being named a Northern California “Super Lawyer” each year from 2020 through 2026, and receiving a “Best in California, Community Service Award” in 2025.

 Professionally, Jill credits her first boss after law school for shaping her approach to advocacy.

-“[My boss, Alice McInerney] was a former prosecutor with the New York Attorney General’s Office and really taught me how you can be a tough, strong female advocate without losing your humanity, your patience, and your compassion,” she said.
+“Alice McInerney, my first boss and former Deputy Chief of the Antitrust Bureau of the New York Attorney General’s office, taught me how to be a strong female advocate without losing your humanity, your patience, and your compassion,” she said.
 The two remain close friends.

 She recalls attending women-focused legal events earlier in her career that left her discouraged about the profession’s future.
 But a conversation before a Section Executive Committee meeting changed her perspective.

-In that moment, Celebrating Women in Competition Law was born.
-Held just before International Women’s Day, the event shines a spotlight on women in the antitrust field who are doing exceptional work and creates space to share their stories.
+In that moment, “Celebrating Women” was born.
+Held just before International Women’s Day each March, the event shines a spotlight on women in the antitrust field who are doing exceptional work and creates space to share their experiences and advice.

 “It’s truly one of the most meaningful events that I go to,” Jill said.
-“Every year I walk away incredibly inspired by the work that women are doing in the antitrust field.”
+“Every year I walk away incredibly inspired by the work women are doing in the antitrust field.”

 The celebration, she emphasizes, is not just for women.